SER Blog Customer Stories & Use Cases

 A supplier audit allows you to check whether suppliers are meeting your company’s standards and requirements.
 As part of an audit, you compare the supplier’s current performance against agreed targets.
 The audit can help you with supplier selection, as well as with assessments of your existing suppliers.

-In addition, supplier audits are required for ISO 9001:2015 certification.
-Organizations that are ISO 9001-certified meet all the legal and official requirements of the quality management system.
+Also, supplier audits are required for ISO 9001:2015 certification.
+And being ISO 9001-certified means you meet all the legal and official requirements of the quality management system.

 Why supplier management matters